ananddayalan/react-native-material-design-searchbar/README.md

 # Available Props

 - `onSearchChange`: Callback on search change
+- `onClear`: Callback when the 'X' button is pressed.
+This also calls `onSearchChange` with an empty string.
+- `searchValue`: Initializes the input field.
+Changing this prop does not change the input value.
 - `onBackPress`: Optional function, Callback on back icon pressed
 - `alwaysShowBackButton`: Optional bool, use if you want to always show the back button instead of search, default is `false`
 - `iconCloseName`: Optional string, use it to customize the close icon